-- Churches and some private institutions have relied on presumed deference and privilege to avoid answering to society for internal crimes - 10.
-Some have criticized victims for waiting years or even decades before "going public."
+Churches and some private institutions have relied on presumed deference and privilege to avoid answering to society for internal crimes.

+12. Some have criticized victims for waiting years or even decades before "going public."
 One retired district attorney even had the audacity to argue that young children sexually abused by priests should have known enough to report to the police at the time it happened.
-Because of the public revelations of widespread sexual abuse of minors and vulnerable adults over the past twenty-five years, we have learned much about the complex nature of the sexual abuser but more important, we have learned that the sexual violation of any person but especially a child or young adolescent is not a passing event that can be set aside and forgotten as life takes its course. - Sexual abuse is a profound violation that has tragic physical, emotional, psychological and spiritual consequences - The trauma of sexual abuse is deeply embedded and long lasting, often for the duration of one's life - Most younger victims are abused at the age of 12 and only reveal their sexual abuse at the age of 40. - Youthful victims generally do not reveal their abuse because of fear, guilt, confusion and fear that no one will believe them - The impact on victims of Catholic clergy is especially toxic because of the almost total trust the victims place in priests and because of their belief, instilled by Church teaching and tradition, that priests take the place of God.
+In other cases, high ranking Churchmen, including bishops, have attributed partial responsibility for sexual abuse on the young victims themselves.
+In yet others, the Churches have attempted to shift the blame to the parents, alleging negligent supervision.
+Because of the public revelations of widespread sexual abuse of minors and vulnerable adults over the past twenty-five years, we have learned much about the complex nature of the sexual abuser but more important, we have learned that the sexual violation of any person but especially a child or young adolescent is not a passing event that can be set aside and forgotten as life takes its course.

+Sexual abuse is a profound violation that has tragic physical, emotional, psychological and spiritual consequences

+The trauma of sexual abuse is deeply embedded and long lasting, often for the duration of one's life

+Most younger victims are abused at the age of 12 and only reveal their sexual abuse at the age of 40.

+Youthful victims generally do not reveal their abuse because of fear, guilt, confusion and fear that no one will believe them

+The impact on victims of Catholic clergy is especially toxic because of the almost total trust the victims place in priests and because of their belief, instilled by Church teaching and tradition, that priests take the place of God.